SOUTHEAST ASIA CONSTRUCTION18 Sep 2024

 MiDi Cranes currently has no intention to go back to the market for larger-capacity cranes.
 “In the short-medium term, we plan to continue being a specialist in tow cranes weighing less than 3,500 kg,” affirmed Mr Marín.
 “We believe that it is a market to develop, which, without being the majority, is an attractive niche for us.”

 Note: SEAC visited MiDi Cranes’ facility in June 2024, as part of a press event organised by ANMOPYC in collaboration with ICEX (the Spanish Institute for Foreign Trade).
 This story has also been published in the Sept/Oct 2024 issue of SEAC.
-Click here to read online or here to download the PDF file, on pages 60-61.
+Click here to read it online or here to download the PDF file, on pages 60-61.